TechLabs-Berlin/mlds-tools/README.md

 After you install the CLI, run the `heroku login` command.
 > heroku login

-This will alow you to auythenticate your account via a browser window so that the CLI can store your credentials.
+This will alow you to authenticate your account via a browser window so that the CLI can store your credentials.
 Yoou are now setup to work with the Heroku CLI.

 #### Deploying to Heroku
 1. Create a new app using the Heroku dashboard.
-2. Go to your application code repo and set up anew remote to your newly created repo `test-app`:
+2. Go to your application code repo and set up a new remote to your newly created repo `test-app`:
     > heroku git:remote -a save-nyc-demo
 3. Now simply, push your application code from the `main` branch to this remote:
     > git push heroku main